Notice of Intent

 The simple one page “NOI” form is in .pdf format.
 You need to have Adobe Reader or another PDF Reader in order to view/print it.

 PLEASE NOTE: DO NOT mail the completed NOI to NHN, it must be mailed or delivered to the Superintendent in the school district where the child resides.
 NHN recommends mailing the NOI.
 For the district mailing address go to our District Mailing address page.
 Read through our homeschooling Quick-Start Guide for easy step by step instructions.
+Mail the NOI by Certified Mail, sample form and a “Return Receipt” postcard, sample here (the card at the post office is GREEN).

 School Districts are not allowed to ask for information that is not required by law, such as why you are choosing to homeschool, etc.